mattvenn/zero-to-asic-www/content/contact.md

 ## Format

-* 10 hands-on projects, supported with over 6 hours of and text guides.
+* 10 hands-on projects, supported with text guides and over 6 hours of videos.
 * 6 weeks support via discord server and weekly office hours.
 * Asynchronous - do in your own time.
 * A PCB will be optionally available to buy with ASIC pre-soldered for you - see [FAQ](#faq).